ramonrod/qlc/scripts/peter/pyaline/Readme.txt

 PYALINE AND DISTANCE MATRIX
 ---------------------------
-To write a distance matrix to the file "salish_matrix call the script "compare_languages.py" like this:
+To write a distance matrix to the file "salish_matrix.xt" call the script "compare_languages.py" like this:

 python compare_languages.py -a -f salish.csv > salish_matrix.txt